 Each of North Carolina’s 58 community colleges received GEER funds to offer tuition assistance to eligible students pursuing high-demand workforce training in key pathways.
 Learn more about the statewide awareness campaign at TimeForANewYou.org.

 Scholarship awards are up to $750 per class and cover the cost of registration, fees, books, course-specific equipment and supplies and credentialing exams.

 Awards are need-based, and recipients are selected based on information provided on the application.
-Numerical scores will be assigned to each criterion based on several factors to include, but not limited to, financial need, employment status, veteran status, and stated career objective.
+Numerical scores will be assigned to each criterion based on several factors, including but not limited to financial need, employment status, veteran status and stated career objective.

-Yes, Capital Area Workforce Development’s NCWorks Career Center will provide employment planning, job matching, and other support services.
+Yes.
+The Capital Area Workforce Development’s NCWorks Career Center will provide employment planning, job matching and other support services.